davemoyer/books/README.md

 # books

-A way to keep track of books read while also building some html skills
+A way to keep track of books read in the simplest possible way